I created this Should/Could movie in 2017. It was based on the changes I made – seen above – to a painting I’d done years before.

 Procurer.
 Procurers are much like pimps.They are the people who round up potential victims and present them to the predator.
 Benefiting from their role in one way or another, in an unwritten or stipulated arrangement, they set up an innocent-seeming scenario, such as a supposed business meeting, and then redirect the prey to an isolated, confined area which serves the predator well.
 The confused, frightened victim has little chance of escape.

 In introducing the framework for abuse, Predators charm and lie.
-They gain trust, then use that trust to terrify.
+They gain trust, then use that trust to terrify the abused.

 Shaver would shut the door to the classroom after school, and take turns lifting his female students, sliding his hand beneath their underwear as he moved around the room.